Austin and the Texas Hill Country

 Glen Rose—Dinosaur Capital of Texas

-Back in 1909, a nine-year-old boy named George Adams uncovered a three-toed track in the Paluxy River embedded in limestone.
-Young Adams told his school principal then loaded up his schoolmates and went on a field trip to see for themselves.
+In 1909, a nine-year-old boy named George Adams uncovered a three-toed track embedded in limestone in the Paluxy River.
+Young Adams told his school principal, then loaded up his schoolmates and went on a field trip to see for themselves.

 It didn’t take long before local rock hunters started collecting, maybe selling, the oddities.
-Rock dealers sold their wares at trading posts.
+The rock dealers headed to trading posts where they sold their finds.

-It was in 1936, New York City’s American Museum of Natural History dispatched Roland Bird to Glen Rose, Texas, to search for the tracks after one was found at a New Mexico Trading Post.
-When he arrived in town, Bird spotted a dinosaur footprint preserved in the rock used in the Somervell County gazebo in Glen Rose
+In 1936, New York City’s American Museum of Natural History dispatched Roland Bird to Glen Rose, Texas, to search for the tracks after one was found at a New Mexico Trading Post.
+When he arrived in town, Bird spotted a dinosaur footprint preserved in the rock used in the Somervell County gazebo in Glen Rose.

-Local Glen Rose residents took Bird to the nearby Paluxy River to see more of the prints.
+Local Glen Rose residents took Bird to the nearby Paluxy River to see more prints.
 In the shallow water, Roland Bird spotted more dinosaur footprints.

-After the discovery, the American Museum of Natural History teamed up with the University of Texas for an official excavation with the help of the Works Progress Administration.
-Work began in 1940.
+After the discovery, the American Museum of Natural History teamed up with the University of Texas for an official excavation.
+Funded by the Works Progress Administration, it began in 1940.

 Top Sites in Glen Rose